How to Design a Creative Morning Routine That Consistently Triggers Higher Productivity

 Good morning!
 It’s a new day!

-Research suggests the prefrontal cortex is more active and readily creativity when we wake up.
+Research suggests the prefrontal cortex is more active and readily creative when we wake up.

 New connections form as the brain processes the information from the prior day.